Skip to content

 say(text, opts?)Send message to Chat Panel; spoken aloud when the speaker toggle in the top status strip is on. opts.emotion hints at delivery style.Free

-ai() uses Muxit's managed AI proxy and requires a Maker subscription.
-On the Free tier it throws AI_REQUIRES_PRO (legacy error name — the actual gating tier is Maker).
-The image overload runs on the same Maker gate; what's gated to Pro is the agentic Vision AI tool surface in the Chat Panel and MCP (take_snapshot, identify_objects, OpenCV trackers, spatial mapping) — not the explicit ai(prompt, image) call from a script. say() uses browser text-to-speech and is available on all tiers.
+ai() routes through the active LLM provider configured in Settings → AI Services.
+When pointed at a local LLM (Ollama, LM Studio, any OpenAI-compatible endpoint) it works on every tier including Free — bring-your-own model, no Muxit credits consumed.
+When pointed at the Muxit-managed cloud proxy it requires a Maker subscription; Free-tier users get a clean AI_REQUIRES_PRO error (legacy error name — the actual gating tier is Maker).
+The image overload runs on the same gate as the active provider; what's gated to Pro is the agentic Vision AI tool surface in the Chat Panel and MCP (take_snapshot, identify_objects, OpenCV trackers, spatial mapping) — not the explicit ai(prompt, image) call from a script. say() uses browser text-to-speech and is available on all tiers.

 say() details: